-Several inventory adapters are supplied as standard with FlexNet Manager Suite (these are sometimes referred to as "Tier 1" adapters).
-These are installed on your central server, and are automatically downloaded to inventory beacons as required.
+Several inventory adapters are supplied as standard with IT Asset Management (these are sometimes referred to as "Tier 1" adapters).
+These live on the central server, and are automatically downloaded to inventory beacons as required.
 This means:

-- You cannot modify Tier 1 inventory adapters on an inventory beacon. - You cannot store anything else in the same folder on the inventory beacon used to store Tier 1 adapters distributed by the central server.
-Changes are always removed automatically within a short time, keeping the distributed adapters safe and in line with the latest versions stored on the central server. - You can, however, modify inventory adapters (using the Inventory Adapter Studio) on your central application server.
+- You cannot modify Tier 1 inventory adapters. - You cannot store anything else in the same folder on the inventory beacon used to store Tier 1 adapters distributed by the central server.
+Changes are always removed automatically within a short time, keeping the distributed adapters safe and in line with the latest versions stored on the central server. - You can create custom inventory adapters on inventory beacons, using the Inventory Adapter Studio and the object adapter model described in the following topics.

-These then become your latest version and are automatically distributed to your inventory beacons. - You can install your custom inventory adapters into %CommonAppData%\Flexera Software\Compliance\ImportProcedures\CustomInventory on your batch server.
-As with Tier 1 adapters, adapters in this folder are automatically distributed to (and can be exercised on) all your inventory beacons. - You can also create custom inventory adapters on inventory beacons, using the Inventory Adapter Studio and the object adapter model described in the following topics.
 These are stored separately, and are not over-written by downloads from the central server.
 This also means that a custom inventory adapter is by nature restricted to the inventory beacon on which it is created.
 However, if you need the identical adapter operating from multiple inventory beacons, you can manually copy the adapter between beacons, always using the same file path (%CommonAppData%\Flexera Software\Compliance\ImportProcedures\ObjectAdapters).